niqodea/hburger/README.md

 a1e@o2c[~/supe21ious/foo       :bar       /baz       ]%                                 |
 ```

-As you can see, we no longer incur in nasty line wrapping, making the user experience linear and pleasant.
+As you can see, we no longer incur in annoying line wrapping, making the user experience linear and pleasant.

 Parameters such as bun length, hashpatty length, and number of components can be tuned to suit one's preference.
 In the example above, we went for very small hashburgers for the user and host, since these values are likely to be recognizable anyways.